JohannesKuh/Salifort-Motors-Employee-Retention-Capstone-Project/README.md

 ## Project Overview

-Analyzed HR survey data from 14,999 employees to predict voluntary employee turnover using tree-based machine learning models.
-The analysis covers the full data science pipeline from exploratory data analysis to model deployment and practical business application.
+The analysis was based on HR survey data from 14,999 employees to predict voluntary employee turnover using tree-based machine learning models.
+It covers the full data science pipeline from exploratory data analysis to model deployment and practical business application.

 **Key steps:**

 - Exploratory Data Analysis (EDA) to identify drivers of attrition
 - Preprocessing including encoding, outlier treatment and train/val/test split
 - Four models trained and compared: Logistic Regression, Decision Tree,